 Custom Order - 1 Pair of Boots

 Interested in our boots but looking for something a bit more tailored to your preference?
 This is the perfect option to consider.
 Featured in these photos is a small collection of some of the many custom pairs we have made.
 Please note not all custom makeups are photographed and listed on the site.
 Pictures listed on this page are of previous custom orders, samples and prototypes.
 Please be sure to read the Current Updates below, thank you.

 How does it work?

-When ordering, you can choose to select the specifications you will want on your boots and then check out from there.
+When ordering, you can select the specifications you will want on your boots or shoes.
 If you need any assistance or would like to place a manual order, please contact email@example.com.
+Pricing is based on pattern/style, upper leather and outsoles/heels.

 Custom order batches run in to segments and typically start on the 15th or 30th of each month.
 This means if you submit your order on the 10th, it will not get entered into the queue of work until the 15th and then start shortly after that.
 If we finish sooner we will ship sooner and let you know.
 Please note that during this process some manual difficulties may occur which may involve us having to re-cut a pattern, re-bottom the boot or any similar event caused by one of the just under 200 manual steps involved in creating the pair of boots.
 Should one of these events occur it may delay anticipated completion time and you will be contacted with working updates.

 What are the basic styles?

-*As of 4/22/2021, current lead times are projected at12 weeks due to volume and the occasional supply line delay.
-Please note covid-related lock-downs, mandates and/or delays may cause additional wait time for your order.
+*As of 7/19/2021, current lead times are projected at a minimum of 12 weeks due to volume and the occasional supply line delay.
+Delays may also occur which can extend this estimated time-frame by a few weeks.
+Please note covid-related lock-downs, state mandates and/or delays may cause additional wait time for your order.
 Thank you for your patience and understanding.

 *If your shipping address changes during the lead time period please contact firstname.lastname@example.org to let us know.